 Do you often wonder how to make your grass greener and thicker during the summer?
 Insects such as chafer grubs and leather jackets are the most common cause of bald patches on your lawn during the summer.
 If you notice that birds are pecking at your lawn or that the soil is raised and looks ploughed, this is a telltale sign that your lawn is pest infested.

-The simplest and cost-effective way of taking care of pests is buying nematodes, which are tiny and whose natural habitat is the soil.
-Increasing the population of nematodes enables you to get rid of pests within your lawn without necessarily adding chemicals.
+The simplest and most cost-effective way of taking care of pests is buying nematodes, which are tiny and whose natural habitat is the soil.
+Increasing the population of nematodes enables you to eliminate pests within your lawn without necessarily adding chemicals.
 Simply follow the instructions on the package and reseed your lawn where necessary.

 Your lawn needs air as much as it needs water.
 The cheapest and easiest way to do this is to shove a garden fork into your lawn at 15-centimetre intervals throughout the lawn.
-If your lawn is too large, you might want to consider hiring a machine.
+If your lawn is too large, you might consider hiring a machine.
 A well-aerated lawn will absorb water more efficiently rather than letting it puddle or run off.

 In the hot summer, your lawn is susceptible to drying out quickly, becoming discoloured, and developing bald patches.
 You can fix this by replacing the turf or by overseeding it.
 You can either cut a section of turf from an area that will not be missed or buy Sir Walter Buffalo turf online.
 With a spade, cut the dead section, lift it, and rake the soil beneath.
 Cut the turf to fit the area perfectly.
 Press the new turf and make sure the edges meet precisely.
-Once the turf is securely in place, water it in using a watering can.
+Once the turf is securely in place, water it using a watering can.
 Turf Tablets are an ideal way to repair small turf patches.